 After consistent abuse, it can be common for victims to lash out at their abuser as a way to try and fight back.
 This may involve them screaming, crying, or even getting physical themselves as a form of self-defense.

-These actions are then used against them by the abuser to ‘prove’ that they are in fact the victim themselves.
+These actions are then used against them by the abuser to ‘prove’ that they are the victims themselves.

 This can occur in many different situations of abuse but is arguably the most dangerous for those who are sexually assaulted, as they will use this information or power and hold it against them, to try and deter them from coming forward.